cs22b047/self-correcting-llm/README.md

 ## Web Interfce

 I have also implemented a basic web interface that uses a flask backend to run the above LLM logic.

+#### Features:

+- Chat style interaction
+- Step by step output display
+- Real-Time feedback loop
+- Option to start over with a new clause